neulab/pr-arena/README.md

 [![GitHub](https://img.shields.io/badge/JiseungHong-181717?style=flat-square&logo=github&logoColor=white)](https://github.com/JiseungHong)
 [![Website](https://img.shields.io/badge/wlqmfl.com-4285F4?style=flat-square&logo=google-chrome&logoColor=white)](https://wlqmfl.com)

-Follow the instruction below to setup the Arena setting for the OpenHands resolver.

 ## How to Get Started with the OpenHands PR Arena GitHub App

 ### How to use

-**⭐️ Please watch the [guideline video](https://youtu.be/BV2Rj_zlk2g) that explains how to use the OpenHands PR Arena GitHub App!**

 1. Install OpenHands PR Arena to your GitHub Repository
     - Go to the [installation page](https://github.com/apps/openhands-pr-arena/installations/new)